Thursday, March 23, 2017 at 12:00 pm

 Harvard Law School and the Berkman Klein Center for Internet & Society at Harvard University

-Join panelists Sandra Cortesi, Nathan Matias, An Xiao Mina, and Jonathan Zittrain with moderation by Martha Minow.
+With Panelists Sandra Cortesi, Nathan Matias, An Xiao Mina, and Jonathan Zittrain and moderation by Martha Minow

 The propagation of misinformation, “fake news,” or propaganda has sparked much investigation into its causes and a thorough mapping of the surrounding problem space.
 Solutions, however, have been in short supply.
 The human predilection towards conspiratorial thinking, the “stickiness” of rumors, and the largely ineffective efforts to educate or debunk due to the fact that repetition engenders familiarity and confidence in accuracy, which ultimately foment more extreme views, indicate that a purely technological “silver bullet” solution is unlikely.